 Q: What is the best type of potato for baking?

 Russet potatoes, also referred to as Idaho potatoes in the U.S, are best for baking.
 A russet’s skin or “jacket” is thicker than other types of potatoes, so it holds together well during baking.
 The inside of a russet is starchy, sweet, and makes for a fluffy texture once baked.
 Russets are usually large (6 to 8 ounces), making them perfectly sized for a side dish—or one large russet per person makes a meal on its own.

 Q: Should a baked potato be wrapped in foil?

 It depends on how you want your baked potato to come out.
-If you like a crisp, salty jacket that you will eat right to the last delicious morsel, no foil.
+If you like a crisp, salty jacket you will eat right to the last delicious morsel, no foil.
 Bake it naked.

 Q: Do I have to poke holes in a baked potato?

 Q: At what temperature should I bake a potato?

-425 F. is the ideal temperature for crisp salty jacket.
+425° F. is the ideal temperature for a crisp salty jacket.
 Because your oven may not be perfectly calibrated, check several times during the baking process by piercing the potato with a fork to test for doneness.

 All of these things affect cooking and baking efforts.
 Start checking at 50 minutes in the oven.
 If you’re baking jumbo-size potatoes, it could take up to 15 or even 30 minutes longer, depending on the altitude over 3,000 feet.
-I live at 5,280 ft. and find I need to add about 15 minutes, depending on the potato size.
+I live at 5,280 ft. and find I need to add up to 30 minutes, depending on the potato size.

 How to Bake a Potato